 Federal law does not require dealers to conduct a background check if a firearm purchaser presents a state permit to purchase or possess firearms that meets certain conditions.2 As a result, concealed weapons license holders in Kansas are exempt from the federal background check requirement.3 (Note, however, that people who have become prohibited from possessing firearms may continue to hold state permits – and pass background checks – if the state fails to remove these permits in a timely fashion.)

 Kansas does not require unlicensed sellers (sellers who are not licensed dealers) to initiate a background check when transferring a firearm.
-See our Private Sales policy summary for more information.
+See our page on Universal Background Checks for more information.

 - Federal law exempts persons who have been issued state permits to purchase or possess firearms from background checks if those permits were issued: 1) within the previous five years in the state in which the transfer is to take place; and 2) after an authorized government official has conducted a background investigation, including a search of the NICS database, to verify that possession of a firearm would not be unlawful.
 18 U.S.C. § 922(t)(3), 27 C.F.R. § 478.102(d).